Topwater Fishing Tips

 Choosing Conditions for Topwater Success

-Not every day is suitable for topwater fishing.
+Not every day is suitable for topwater fishing, and forcing it when conditions aren’t right just leads to frustration.
 Ideal conditions include:

 • Low Light: Cloudy, overcast days, or during dawn or dusk are best.